hyperchris/LogoDetector/README.md

 ### For multiple images
 - Use: $ python obj_detect.py [input_dir_path] [logo_name] [threshold] [res_dir_path='res/']
 - All the result images will be stored in [res_dir_path], default value is 'res/'
-- Recommended threshold between 0.95 and 1.05
+- Recommended threshold between 1.1 and 1.3 (for subway logo)